 When you look at payment forms and workflows on websites and web applications they often differ from one another.
 However, in principle the workflow should always be the same: confirm the shopping cart, add the shipping and billing address, select the payment method, confirm everything, accept the terms and conditions and send the final request form.

-From a usability point of view this difference can actually have a negative effect.
+From a usability point of view this difference can actually have a negative effect (maximise the usability of your site with one of the best web hosting services).
 Similarly, implementing a new payment flow every time one is required can be a very time-consuming process for the developer: different forms need to be implemented, different payment methods like PayPal or credit card integrated and everything has to be secure.

 The Payment Request API currently developed by the W3C looks set to simplify the process for everyone.
 It aims to facilitate and standardise the process of creating payment workflows and provides several interfaces.